 As Riker considers his options, his new crew struggles with the scientific and philosophical implications of what they've discovered... while the young Neyel in their midst forges a bond with the captain, conjuring old ghosts Riker has yet to lay to rest.

-An interview with Mike and Andy about the Titan series is up at TrekBBS
+An interview with Andy and Mike about the Titan series is up at TrekBBS

-You can see one Guide to Titan at Memory Alpha's non-canon Wiki page here.
+You can see one Guide to Titan at Memory Alpha's non-canon Wiki page here and a more detailed one at Memory Beta's non-canon Wiki page here.

 Julio Angel Ortiz has assembled one of several Guide to Titan webpages.
 You can see it here.